Chart Color Schemes

 Educational attainment in Auburn aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational qualifications in Auburn trail regional benchmarks, with 31.3% of residents aged 15+ holding university degrees compared to the SA3 area's 39.9%.
-This gap indicates potential for educational development and skills enhancement.
+Auburn Trail has 31.3% of its residents aged 15 and above holding university degrees, compared to 39.9% in the SA3 area.
+This difference indicates potential for educational growth and skill development.
 Bachelor degrees are most common at 20.0%, followed by postgraduate qualifications (10.0%) and graduate diplomas (1.3%).
-Vocational pathways account for 21.7% of qualifications among those aged 15+, with advanced diplomas at 11.9% and certificates at 9.8%.
+Vocational pathways account for 21.7% of qualifications among those aged 15 and above, with advanced diplomas at 11.9% and certificates at 9.8%.

 Educational participation is high, with 38.0% of residents currently enrolled in formal education.
 This includes 10.5% in tertiary education, 9.3% in primary education, and 6.7% pursuing secondary education.